Rigid Heddle vs Floor Loom: Which One Should You Buy?

 When should you upgrade from a rigid heddle to a floor loom?

 Upgrade when you concretely want twill, lace, or overshot and have hit the rigid heddle’s two-shed wall in practice, not in theory.
 The upgrade signal is specific: you want weave structures that require four independently controlled shafts and you have hit that wall concretely.
 Not “I think I might want twill someday,” but “I have tried pickup stick twill, I understand it produces diagonal floats manually, and I need it to repeat automatically at pace.”
+For most weavers that moment lands somewhere between six months and a year of steady rigid heddle weaving, once you have made enough plain-weave projects to know the mechanism cold and start noticing what it will not do.

 If that moment has arrived: